 There is also pressure on businesses and buildings from investors demanding lower carbon operations.
 ESG investing is growing in popularity in Asia.
 To continue attracting investment, companies and building managers will need not only to reduce carbon footprints—they will need to do so in a documented and transparent way.

-Despite the pressure from cost and growing regulation, many companies are currently struggling to find a path towards energy efficiency.
+Despite the pressure from cost and growing regulation, many companies are currently struggling to find a path toward energy efficiency.
 Today, somewhere around 80% of industrial and commercial buildings aren’t doing anything to optimize HVAC usage and pay the price.
 Industrial and commercial buildings will need to take serious action to remain competitive and compliant in the future.

 That is why companies are increasingly turning to technologically driven solutions for efficiency.

 What causes HVAC inefficiency?